Clementine951/ALGOSUP_2022_Project_4_C/Documents/Technical.md

 - Being able to receive in real life what was bought in the simulation (If I buy a hoodie, I will receive it in real life)
 - Add extern life (A car passing by, people walking, ...)
 - Add the underground, the second floor and the rightest wing
-- personalization of project rooms
+- personalisation of project rooms
 - Add cameras and being able to see them in Franck office
-- Add minigames in function of what they interact with (tennis table, chess...)
+- Add mini-games in function of what they interact with (tennis table, chess...)
 - Propose the simulation for open house days
 - Extinct fire with the extinguisher
 - Being able to take out the garbage